About DU Advancement

 - Excellent project management skills and a proven track record of successfully recruiting, training, managing and motivating volunteers.

-- Comfortable with a flexible work schedule, including significant travel for major donor cultivation and some evening and weekend work.
+- Comfortable with a flexible work schedule, including significant travel for alumni engagement efforts and some evening and weekend work.

 - Demonstrated ability to practice and adhere to organizational values.

-- Bachelor’s degree or equivalent combination of education or work experience
+- Bachelor’s Degree or equivalent combination of education or work experience (Veterans with equivalent combination of military certification/education and experience may substitute for the degree qualification)

 - Master’s degree in management, public administration, communications or other related field or equivalent experience within the work of advancement.